kcseb/kcseb/README.md

 ## I'm a (soon-to-be) Husband, Content Creator, Business Owner, and Freelance Web-Developer!

 #### Some Tid-Bits about me!~
-- I am currently working on content creation on both LBRY and YouTube
+- I am the owner and founder of [Have Freedom Hosting](https://hfhosting.us)
-- I am helping with maintaining community packages for [LBRY's](https://github.com/lbryio) Arch Linux (AUR) and Flatpak builds.
-- I am currently engaged to my fiance of 4-years.
+- I am currently engaged to my fiance of 5-years.
 - I am absolutely in love with technology, gaming, photography, and content creation.

 <br />